-On the economic front, it should be made harder for government backed agencies such as the World Bank and IMF to lend, or effectively give, money to kleptocrats; and for businesses to facilitate their money laundering.
-At the same time the richer countries must free up their trade with the South.
-If governments become more accountable and improve their spending habits, there will be increasing benefit in doing more about tax havens that deprive many countries of a lot of tax revenue.
-This is particularly important in the case of direct foreign investment.
+As governments improve their spending habits there will be increasing benefit in doing more about tax havens that deprive many countries of a lot of tax revenue.
+This is particularly important with direct foreign investment.
 Foreign investors in turn will require less of a risk premium if they are dealing with more reliable governments.